SuperNinjaCat5/SuperNinjaCat5/README.md

 # Hi, I’m @SuperNinjaCat5

-- 🐍 Am speak Python and English
+- Am speak Python and English
-- 🔥 Proud vibe coder
-- 🎮 Big fan of video games
+- fan of video games
-- 🐱 Unbiasedly believes cats are the best animals
+- Unbiasedly believes cats are the best animals
 - Plays 🎺 but big and long

 ---